What is the software development process?

 - Create an installer (e.g., via a script),

 - Create a script to upload the built software to a server,

 - Set up the Continuous Deployment method (abbr.
 CD, thus completing the CI/CD*).

 * CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of continuous delivery and continuous deployment.

 Now, we understand that one could argue that there’s even more to the software development process; and we’d agree.
-We intentionally simplified the process mentioned above while still providing a general idea about it.
+We intentionally simplified the software development process steps mentioned above while still providing a general idea about it.

 If you would like to learn more about the software development process, you can find additional information in the following articles: